 TECHNICAL ADVISORY GROUP

 Composed of experts in alcohol science, health communication, measurement and evaluation, and related areas, the Technical Advisory Group (TAG) is responsible for helping to ensure that the Foundation’s work is evidence based, follows the highest ethical standards, and is conducted transparently.
-Members of the TAG offer the Foundation technical and scientific guidance in its efforts to reduce the harmful use of alcohol.
+Members of the TAG offer the Foundation technical and scientific guidance in its efforts to reduce the harmful consumption of alcohol.